crossplane/docs/content/v1.14/cli/_index.md

 [The script](https://raw.githubusercontent.com/crossplane/crossplane/master/install.sh)
 detects your CPU architecture and downloads the latest stable release.

+{{<expand "Manually install the Crossplane CLI" >}}

-Manually download a binary from the Crossplane releases repository at https://releases.crossplane.io/stable/current/bin
+If you don't want to run shell script you can manually download a binary from the Crossplane releases repository at https://releases.crossplane.io/stable/current/bin

 {{<hint "important" >}}